1. Komal Thareja

 Participant

-Also, could you please share the output of the command below?
+Could you please share the output of the following commands?
+Also, which container are you using?

 Komal